pavben/WebIRC/README.md

 * Smart tab auto-complete prioritizing recent activity, including nicknames of those who recently left/quit
 * Paste multi-line messages
 * Connect to IRC servers using SSL
+* Connect to multiple servers at the same time
 * Webkit notifications for when your name is mentioned

 Commands: